ThibaultLonguepee/Weelo/README.md

 # 📈 weelo

-An easy-to-use Typscript ELO engine package.

-# 🤔 *What is* weelo?

 **weelo** is an easy to use ELO / Ranking manager.<br>
 It helps you by having a lot of built-in features for easy to use ranking systems based on the ELO system.<br>
 **weelo** manages multi-ladder systems well;<br>